 If you and your parents have made this decision together, there are ways that you can help to ease the stress of the transition.
 Any move can be difficult, but it can be made easier.
 Here are some tips.

 Everyone likes receiving care packages.
 Every now and again, send something that shows your love.
-A new book, some printed pictures or even a cheerful houseplant can mean the world to someone in an assisted living community.
-Sending a small gift will show your loved one that you are thinking of them.
+A new book, some printed pictures, or even a cheerful houseplant can mean the world to someone in an assisted living community.
+Sending a small gift will show your loved one you are thinking of them.

 Your parents may want to drive by their old house.
 Your dad may want to visit his regular barber.
 If your parents rely on you for transportation, try to keep things as familiar as possible.
-Yes, the community may offer services, but if your parents want to visit their old favorites, help them do it.
+The community may offer services, but if your parents want to visit their old favorites, help them do it.